 - Paralytics block movement of skeletal muscle but do NOT change awareness.
 Remember that without sedation, patients may be awake but paralyzed - Monitor Vital Signs closely when managing airways and sedation.
 Changes that indicate pain, anxiety as well as tube dislodgment may be subtle (at first)!!
 Document Vital Signs before and after administration of every medication to prove effectiveness - ANY change in patient condition, reassess from the beginning.
-Use the mnemonic DOPE (Dislodgment, Obstruction, Pneumothorax, Equipment) to troubleshoot problems with the ET Tube - Ketamine may be considered for sedation AFTER standard regimen exhausted AND if Ketamine NOT used as induction agent for intubation - Continuous End Tidal CO2 is mandatory for all intubated patients color change is not sufficient proof of ET Tube in the trachea
+Use the mnemonic DOPE (Dislodgment, Obstruction, Pneumothorax, Equipment) to troubleshoot - problems with the ET Tube Ketamine may be considered for sedation AFTER standard regimen; use of Ketamine as induction agent for intubation does NOT obligate Ketamine for sedation - Continuous End Tidal CO2 is mandatory for all intubated patients color change is NOT sufficient proof of ET Tube in the trachea